 Your marketing strategy should encompass many different channels to maximize your budget and lower CAC.

-By spreading budget across channels, you’ll learn what resonates with your audience and can apply those trends to paid channels, improving overall conversion rates and lowering CAC.
+By spreading your budget across channels, you’ll learn what resonates with your audience and can apply those trends to paid channels, improving overall conversion rates and lowering CAC.

 We took a cross-channel approach to optimizing CAC for Nava Health, an innovative group of holistic health and treatment centers.